Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Log in to your Internet banking account.

 - Select the credit card account you want to view statements for.

 - Select the Statements option for that account.

-- Click on the statement period you want to view.
+- Choose the statement period you want to view.

 You’ll get an automatic email notification when you get a new statement, which should help serve as a reminder to view your statement and make repayments.
-You can also opt for SMS notifications through your mobile device when you receive a new statement.
+Or, opt for SMS notifications through your mobile device when you receive a new statement.

 In addition to current statements, you can also view past statements online.
 If you want to download your statements, you’ll need to save the statement as a PDF which you can then view or print.

 - Print statement fees.
 A clear incentive to go paperless is that paper statements can cost a couple of dollars, with additional paper statements costing even more.
 If you need a physical copy you can always print it at home.